huggingface/diffusers/examples/dreambooth/README.md

+To reduce VRAM usage to 9.92 GB, pass `--gradient_checkpointing` and `--use_8bit_adam` flag to use 8 bit adam optimizer from [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

 Model with just [xformers](https://github.com/facebookresearch/xformers) memory efficient flash attention uses 15.79 GB VRAM with `--gradient_checkpointing` else 17.7 GB.
-Both have no loss in precision at all. gradient_checkpointing recalculates intermediate activations to save memory at cost of speed.
+Both have no loss in precision at all. gradient_checkpointing recalculates intermediate activations to save memory at cost of some speed.

-To reduce VRAM usage to 9.92 GB, pass `--gradient_checkpointing` and `--use_8bit_adam` flag to use 8 bit adam optimizer from [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

 Caching the outputs of VAE and Text Encoder and freeing them also helped in reducing memory

 [![DreamBooth Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ShivamShrirao/diffusers/blob/main/examples/dreambooth/DreamBooth_Stable_Diffusion.ipynb)

 Use the table below to choose the best flags based on your memory and speed requirements.
-Tested on Tesla T4 GPU with `--cache_latents` flag.
+Tested on Tesla T4 GPU.

 | `fp16` | `train_batch_size` | `gradient_accumulation_steps` | `gradient_checkpointing` | `use_8bit_adam` | GB VRAM usage | Speed (it/s) |
 | ---- | ------------------ | ----------------------------- | ----------------------- | --------------- | ---------- | ------------ |